 Green Amendments are self executing provisions added to the bill of rights section of a constitution that recognize and protect the rights of all people, including future generations, regardless of race, ethnicity, tribal membership status, socioeconomics or geography, to pure water, clean air, a stable climate, and healthy environments.

-The Texas Green Amendment — called The Stewardship Amendment — was filed on February 21, 2023 by TX State Representative Vikki Goodwin.
+The Texas Green Amendment — called The Stewardship Amendment — was filed by TX State Representative Vikki Goodwin.

 SECTION 1.
 Article I, Texas Constitution, is amended by adding Section 36 to read as follows: